 Police arrest high school student in Lockport social media threats

 Dec.
-8—A 14-year old student at Lockport High School was charged Wednesday in connection with the two terrorist threats made on social media, each of them shutting the high school buildings and sending the student population home to work remotely.
+9—A 14-year-old student at Lockport High School was charged Wednesday in connection with the two online threats made on social media, each of them shutting the high school's building and sending the student population home to work remotely.

-Chief of Police Steve Abbott said that 9th-grader was charged at 11 a.m. this morning with two counts of making a terrorist threat, both class C felonies that would carry 3 1/2 to 15-years in prison if he was charged as an adult.
+Chief of Police Steve Abbott said that the ninth-grader was charged with two counts of making a terrorist threat, both class C felonies that would carry 3 1/2 to 15-years in prison if he was charged as an adult.

 The student was also charged with two counts of misdemeanor making a false report, as well as with other pending charges.